jojexcan/NAMDEnergy/README.md

 # NAMDEnergy for X-PLOR format

-If you want to use NAMD Energy and your force field is in X-PLOR format, we recommend downloading our version of NAMDEnergy [namdenergy-x-plor.tcl](namdenergy-x-plor.tcl) and modifying line 5 of the NAMDEnergy.tcl script as follows:
+If you want to use NAMDEnergy and your force field is in *X-PLOR format*, we recommend downloading our version of *NAMDEnergy* [namdenergy-x-plor.tcl](namdenergy-x-plor.tcl) and modifying line 5 of the **NAMDEnergy.tcl** script as follows:

 replace: